Jean Gerson: Cult of St. Joseph

 In 1407, Louis I, Duke of Orléans was assassinated in the streets of Paris, on orders of the Duke of Burgundy John the Fearless.
 His defense counsel, Jean Petit, argued that it was a justifiable act of "tyrannicide".
 Gerson denounced Petit's propositions openly and often, and attempted to have his theory of tyrannicide condemned.
 In doing so, he gained the enmity of the powerful Duke of Burgundy.
 During the Cabochien revolt of spring 1413, his house in Paris was plundered and he only escaped assassination by taking refuge for two months up under the vaulted roofs of Notre-Dame.
 Gerson believed he had escaped the mob through the protection of St. Joseph.

 When Gerson emerged from his cathedral refuge in 1413 he began to promote devotion to St. Joseph.
 He wrote a lengthy treatise in French titled Consideration sur Saint Joseph, and his long poem in Latin, the Josephina, promoted the saint and his virtues across western Europe.
-Contrary to popular iconogrphy which depicted the saint as an elderly man, Gerson argued that Joseph must have been a young, strong man, well able to support and protect the Holy Family.
+Contrary to popular iconography which depicted the saint as an elderly man, Gerson argued that Joseph must have been a young, strong man, well able to support and protect the Holy Family.
 He described Jesus on the Flight into Egypt as "fugitive and a foreigner".
 In 1416 at the Council of Constance, Gerson urged the establishment of a feast day honoring the Betrothal of Mary and Joseph, for which he wrote an office.